Aropha/dreamhost-flask-project-setup/README.md

 The `username` and `password` can be easily found in the **DreamHost Panel** - **Websites** - **FTP Users & Files**.

 The `server` in the second option varies depending on the plan you have with DreamHost.
 More information can be found in the DreamHost documentation https://help.dreamhost.com/hc/en-us/articles/216041267-SSH-overview.
-To make it easier, we recommand using the first option whenever possible.
+To make it easier, we recommend using the first option whenever possible.

 ### Python3 installation
 - After logged into the server via SSH, run the below command one by one to install a custom version of Python3.
 Below example installs Python 3.9.2.
 You can change this based on your own needs.